Azure/oms-log-analytics-firehose-nozzle/oms_nozzle/README.md

 >> Note this is based on private preview version of the API and there may be changes before the API goes public.
 It is provided for demonstration purposes and should not be considered production quality

-As with other nozzles you'll need to crate a UAA user and grant required privileges.
+As with other nozzles you'll need to crate a UAA client and grant required privileges.
+There is a sample script for using in uaac CLI to create the client.

 The required parameters are: